Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 On Ethereum 1.0 the system that helps put smart contracts on the blockchain is EVM (Ethereum Virtual Machine). eWASM is the same thing, but just better, faster, and will be in Ethereum 2.0

-It’s important for this programing language to be faster to help with scale and to serve MORE people with Ethereum.
+It’s important for this programming language to be faster to help with scale and to serve MORE people with Ethereum.

 This link HERE is the EASIEST article I have found that explains the differences and what they do (it’s still confusing).